-Find your favorite view as you explore these one-of-a-kind places to leaf-peep around the Great Lakes Bay!
+Find your favorite view as you explore these one-of-a-kind places to leaf-peep in Pure Michigan's Great Lakes Bay Region!

 Frankenmuth Aerial Park: Take your color tour to new heights with six unique ropes courses for ziplining and climbing right through the trees at Frankenmuth Aerial Park!
 A leaf-peeping excursion like no other, pause just long enough on each platform to take in the brilliant hues around you, and feel the rush as you zipline through the trees!
 Check out the fan-favorite FrankenZip course, with seven long ziplines at varying heights.

 Frankenmuth FunShips: Take a one-of-a-kind boat ride through autumn foliage along the Cass River with Frankenmuth FunShips.
-Relax aboard an electric-powered, 12-passenger tour boat for a 30-minute or one-hour River Tour, and relish in the hues of Frankenmuth and surrounding countryside.
-Or experience spectacular fall colors and flavors — on a one-hour Wine & Chocolate River Tour!
+Relax aboard an electric-powered, 12-passenger tour boat for a 30-Minute or 1-Hour River Tour, and relish in the hues of Frankenmuth and the surrounding countryside.
+Or, experience spectacular fall colors and flavors on a Wine & Chocolate River Tour!
 Sip five wines while you’re on the water, each expertly paired with a handmade chocolate, and enjoy the souvenir glass!

-Bay City Boat Lines: Board the Princess Wenonah or Islander ferry boats with Bay City Boat Lines to experience fall in all its glory along the Saginaw River.
+Bay City Boat Lines: Board the Princess Wenonah with Bay City Boat Lines to experience fall in all its glory along the Saginaw River.
 Watch the hues change along the bank from green to gold and everything-in-between as you drift away on a smooth cruise (and maybe even dance on deck)!
-With Free Weekday Morning History Tours, Sunday Fundays, Carefree Cruisin' Dinner Cruises, and even Rock the Boat Concert Cruises, float your way through fall!
+With Saginaw River Guided Tours, Carefree Cruisin' dinner cruises, and even Rock the Boat concert cruises, float your way through fall!

-Bay City State Park: In crisp fall air, stoke the campfire and relax underneath the starry night sky at Bay City State Park.
-See deer and wildlife play under the canopy of color, or take a kayak or paddleboard for a spin to get a view of fall from a whole different perspective.
-Watch waves roll up on the nearby sandy beach, and wrap up in cozy blankets with unforgettable views all around.
+Bay City State Park: Stoke the campfire and relax into autumn at Bay City State Park.
+See deer and wildlife play under the canopy of color, or take a kayak or paddleboard for a spin to get a view of fall from a different perspective on Lake Huron's Saginaw Bay.
+Watch waves roll up on the beach, and wrap up in cozy blankets with unforgettable views all around.

 Dahlia Hill: Fall colors never looked like this!
 Wander through picturesque terraces and row-upon-row of bursting blooms at Dahlia Hill.
-Experience an impressive assortment of flora, a kaleidoscope of more than 300 unique dahlia varieties across more than 3,000 tubers!
+Experience a kaleidoscope of more than 300 unique dahlia varieties across more than 3,000 tubers!
 Stop into the art gallery at the top of Dahlia Hill to discover original designs in cast paper and bronze after enjoying the floral fall splendor of this beautiful place.

-Experience fall scenery from the 239-foot, 230-ton Bavarian Inn Holz Brucke, a German-styled covered bridge made completely out of wood.
+Experience fall scenery from the 239-foot, 230-ton Bavarian Inn Holz Brücke, a covered bridge made completely out of wood.
 Marvel at the beautiful piece of craftsmanship and the world of autumnal beauty on either side!
-Walk or drive across the Holz Brucke, and enjoy spectacular colors over the picturesque Cass River.
+Walk or drive across the Holz Brücke, and enjoy spectacular colors surrounding the picturesque Cass River.

 The Tridge: Discover autumnal hues and Midland's Tridge, a three-legged pedestrian footbridge spanning the confluence of the Tittabawassee and Chippewa Rivers.
 Walk along the 180-foot spans that link recreational areas with Downtown Midland, or relax alongside the Tridge, savor the scenery, and enjoy a peaceful picnic on the river bank.
 The Tridge is iconic to the area, and it’s a can’t-miss spot for leaf-peeping!

-Grandpa Tiny's Farm: Get lost and find your way back to the working historical Grandpa Tiny’s Farm — the towering stalks of golden corn line a Corn Maze purposely plotted to stump even the best of puzzlers!
+Grandpa Tiny's Heritage Farm: Get lost and find your way back to the working historical Grandpa Tiny’s Heritage Farm, where towering stalks of golden corn line a Corn Maze purposely plotted to stump even the best of puzzlers!
 Sip on cider and enjoy sweet donuts while you experience the harvest season.
 Pick a pumpkin from the patch, pet and feed farm animals, and enjoy rural heritage in the heart of Frankenmuth.

-Frankenmuth Carriage Company: Take a relaxing 20- or 30-minute carriage ride through charming downtown with Frankenmuth Carriage Company.
-Enjoy spectacular views of tree-lined streets abundant in seasonal decor and neighborhoods alive with the sights and sounds of autumn!
+Frankenmuth Carriage Company: Take a relaxing 20- or 30-minute carriage ride through charming Downtown Frankenmuth with Frankenmuth Carriage Company.
+Enjoy views of tree-lined streets abundant in seasonal decor and neighborhoods alive with the sights and sounds of autumn!

-Take your color tour to a whole new level of serenity by paddling your way through picturesque scenery.
-Join Chippewa Nature Center’s Family Kayaking on the Pine River, or float beneath the Bavarian Inn Holz Brücke (wooden bridge) with Frankenmuth Kayak Adventures.
-Look to local outfitters Float Paddle Center, Ike’s Mobile Kayak Rentals, Cattail Kayak Rental, and Nor’East Outdoors to float your way through fall’s splendid display.Read More +
+Take your color tour to a whole new level of serenity by paddling your way through picturesque fall scenery.
+Join Chippewa Nature Center for a guided kayak trip on the Pine River, or float beneath the Bavarian Inn Holz Brücke (wooden bridge) with Frankenmuth Kayak Adventures.
+Look to local outfitters Ike’s Mobile Kayak Rentals, Nor'East Outdoors, and Cattail Kayak Rental to float your way through fall’s splendid display.Read More +

 Walk, hike, bike, or just wonderfully wander the Great Lakes Bay Regional Trail!
 Spanning more than 100 miles, with multiple trailheads and paths that connect downtown cityscapes to sprawling countryside, listen to twigs snap and colorful leaves crunch through scenic woods and wetlands!
 Or, spot more than 200 species of beautiful birds along the Saginaw Bay Birding Trail, a lush habitat covering 142 miles of autumnal shoreline that could only be defined as a birder’s paradise.Read More +